adriancoman/link-checks-action/README.md

 # Link checks action

-GitHub action that checks if the links provided in a file are valid (they return a 200 response code) or if they return an error.
+The Link Checks Action is a GitHub Action that checks if the links provided in a file are valid.
+It ensures that the links return a 200 response code and do not return an error.
+This is a safety net to ensure that URLs are not shipped broken due to mistakes that may occur during copy-pasting or refactoring.

-We found that when adding new links some bad copy paste could happen that's easy to miss.
-As well, it can happen during a refactor that involces a lot of renaming.
-This action is a safety net to make sure our URLs not get shipped broken.

 ## Hot to use
-In order to run the action, add it to your yml file
+To use this action, add it to your YML file and specify the file or files you want to check.
 ```yml
 - name: Run URL check script
   uses: adriancoman/link-checks-action@0.1.0
   with:
     file-to-check: "{path_to_your_file}"
 ```

-you can add multiple files as well, if they are comma separated:
+You can add multiple files as well, if they are comma separated:
 ```yml
 - name: Run URL check script
   uses: adriancoman/link-checks-action@0.1.0